 Finding answers to engagement is critical.
 2020 may have disrupted learning programmes, but it’s made having a learning and development strategy more important than ever.
 To respond to rapid change in modern business, you need an effective way to upskill your employees, and develop creative solutions to new challenges.

 Fundamentally, engaged learners retain more information.
 They’re also more likely to participate (or “engage”) in your learning programme.
 An engaging learning programme can help you reduce turnover, improve business outcomes, and increase productivity.

 The secret to effective learner engagement has three parts:

 - Make learning relevant

 If it feels like the dreaded “click next” e-learning course we have all rushed through, you’ve done something wrong.
-Here, we are going to look at how to do these three things in more detail.
+Here, we are going to look at how to unlock these secrets to learner engagement in more detail.
 Let’s get started and let’s get learning!

 Humour is central to making learning fun.
 Within limits, your ability to combine learning with comedy will improve engagement and create a more effective and memorable learning experience.

 For instance, why is it that we can all recite lines from our favourite sitcoms?
 Funny events and conversations evoke positive and pleasant feelings, even if a new series of Friends is looking increasingly unlikely…

 According to multiple studies, humour activates the brain’s dopamine reward system.
 In turn, this stimulates long-term memory and goal-oriented motivation in your employees.
 The results of effective use of humour can include: